-TechStars alums will now get discounted WeWork space
+Techstars alums will now get discounted WeWork space

 Hopper expands its price prediction technology to hotels, initially in NYC

-WeWork and TechStars are buddying up, the organizations announced today.
+WeWork and Techstars are buddying up, the organizations announced today.

 TechStars, the global accelerator program responsible for companies like ClassPass, Sphero and Digital Ocean, will be bringing its program into the WeWork community by running its curriculum at WeWork locations in Toronto, Boston, Kansas City, and New York City.